 This is possible because of a unique technology that hides digital codes within the decorative patterns adorning the instrument.
 These act somewhat like QR codes in that you can point a phone or tablet at them in order to read their codes (see below) which in turn accesses information on the Internet.
 Unlike QR codes, however, they are aesthetically beautiful and form a natural part of instrument’s decoration.

-Scanning the different patterns on the Carolan guitar takes you to different information such as the history of how it was made, details of who has played it, videos of their performances and also the instrument’s user guide and full technical specification.
+Scanning the patterns on the Carolan guitar conjures up stories of how it was made, details of who has played it, videos of their performances and also the instrument’s user guide and full technical specification.
 As a result, this unusual and new technology enables our guitar to share a growing ‘digital footprint’ throughout its lifetime, but in a way that resonates with both the aesthetic of an acoustic guitar and the craft of traditional luthiery.

 To make such a guitar is a challenging project, one that must necessarily draw together a uniquely skilled team including a luthier, graphic designer, but also computer scientists.

 Follow our blog over the coming months to see how we set about assembling our team, design and build the Carolan guitar, and then follow its continuing story as it makes it way into the world …